labthings/labthings-fastapi/docs/source/index.rst

 * Smaller codebase
     - FastAPI more or less completely eliminates OpenAPI generation code from our codebase
     - Thing Description generation is very much simplified by the new structure (multiple Things instead of one massive Thing with many extensions)
-* Extensive testing
-    - FastAPI/Starlette have nice test provision, so the vast majority of the codebase is already covered

 Installation